Staff & Contributors

 In 2021 he won his first award for photography: Third Place in the 2021 Appalachian Mountain Club Photo Contest for his photo, “Ice Fisherman by Shawnee Peak.”
 A year later, he won First Place in the Outdoors Close to Home category of the same photo contest for his photo, “Coastal Mood.”

-In addition to photography, Garrick is also a writer, videographer, graphic artist, and aspiring podcast host who enjoys playing drums for his church, long bike rides and hikes, and experiencing the wealth of natural beauty of Maine and beyond.
+In addition to photography, Garrick is also a writer, graphic artist, and podcast host who enjoys playing drums for his church, long bike rides and hikes, and experiencing the wealth of natural beauty of Maine and beyond.

 Fred is an award-winning photojournalist who has completed more than 15,000 newspaper and magazine assignments.
 He has been a staff photographer at newspapers in Maine and Massachusetts, becoming photo director at two of them.
 His work has been recognized by POYi, BPPA, NPPA, NEAPNEA and others.
 Fred has a BS in television and radio from the Newhouse School at Syracuse University.